 By tracking their geo-location, you can show them the children's clothing suitable for the weather in that country.
 You can also use their browsing history on your website and show them offers and discounts on the brands they love.
 You can also cross-sell similar items from different brands.

-The travel industry was the early adopter of web personalization.
+The travel industry was the early adopter of web in-line content.
 Over the years, they have incorporated analytical tools to make personalization more effective.
 Today, the travel industry has effective tools and data to make their platform communicate with the user effectively and give them a one-of-a-kind experience when planning their trip.

 Let's understand this with a use case: